 Located on leafy Richmond Green, Richmond Theatre offers a wide programme of events, from plays, musicals, ballets and comedy shows.
 And every winter it puts on a much-beloved pantomime.

 4. Delicious food

 There are loads of restaurants and cafes to choose from in Richmond.
 There is a Paul, Pret A Manger and Itsu if you're in a hurry (among others).
-There is a branch of Hummingbird Bakery if you have a sweet tooth.
 If you prefer ice cream to cupcakes, then head to Gelateria Danieli for amazing gelato.
 Or if you have time for a leisurely meal, there are some wonderful restaurants.
 No.1 Duke Street serves delicious food and amazing cocktails, but is also family-friendly.
 Stein's is a Bavarian restaurant situated along the river.
 On a summer's evening, there is nothing better than beer and sausages in the sun.
 Other good riverside restaurants include The Bingham and Jackson & Rye.

 5. The great outdoors

 You might not expect 2,500 acres of land devoted to a city park, but this is London after all.
 Richmond Park is the largest of London's Royal Parks, and is three times the size of New York's Central Park.
 There is so much to see.
 There are beautiful and exotic plants and flowers in Isabella Plantation.
 There are loads of walking and cycling paths.
 You can enjoy lovely views, and food and drinks at Pembroke Lodge.
 There are also playgrounds if you have children.
 But if they get bored of endless trees and grass, there are deer.
 A lot of deer.
 More than 600 Red and Fallow deer which roam freely.
 Besides deer, there are birds (about 144 different species), stag beetles, foxes, rabbits and bats to spot.